felix-ops/JPDB-Detailed-Kanji-Keywords/README.md

 https://www.tampermonkey.net/

 - Create a new script in tampermonkey
-- Then copy & paste the code that is in script.js and save
+- Then copy & paste the code that is in script.js into the file in tampermonkey and save

 <img width="1300" height="896" alt="image" src="https://github.com/user-attachments/assets/aebcaf07-94e0-4206-b304-0a133df18d80" />